caffeine-suite/caffeine-script/README.md

 ### Built on JavaScript

 CaffeineScript, or CafScript for short, is inspired by CoffeeScript and Ruby.
 CaffeineScript starts where CoffeeScript left off.
 Where CoffeeScript's motto is "it's just JavaScript," Caffeine is 'built on JavaScript.'
 JavaScript is a powerful, yet low-level assembly language.
 No-one should hand-code assembly-language.
-CaffeineScript strives to get the most out of the *ideals* of JavaScript, moving beyond its limitations, while maintaining excellent interop with other, pure JavaScript code.
+CaffeineScript strives to get the most out of the *ideals* of JavaScript while moving beyond its limitations and maintaining excellent interoperability with pure JavaScript code.

 With respect to JavaScript, CaffeineScript's priorities are:

 1. maximize programmer productivity
 2. generate fast JavaScript
-3. generate lean JavaScript (after uglification and gzip)
+4. generate lean JavaScript (after uglification and gzip)
-4. generate human-readable JavaScript
+5. generate human-readable JavaScript

 ### Wiki and Documentation